elasticio/api-docs/source/includes/_agents.md

 }
 ```

 This resource allows you to create a new agent.
+The agent is being created with "pending" status.
+Elastic.io support team will
+create an agent and contact you within 2-3 working days.

 ### HTTP Request